openlegend/core-rules/core/src/09-special-equipment/01-chapter-nine.md

 Extraordinary items are different from weapons, armor, and other gear because they give the wielder access to attributes, banes, and boons that are beyond their current power--or they bolster the attributes, banes, and boons that the wielder can already access.
 The Extraordinary Items Table outlines a variety of such items spanning many genres.
 The examples include weapons and gear of powerful magic, alchemy, and technology--and they should provide plenty of inspiration for coming up with your own extraordinary items for your campaign.

-**WL (Wealth Level)** indicates the Wealth Level associated with this extraordinary item.
-Acquiring the item requires a sufficient Wealth Level and follows all of the rules for Wealth established in Chapter 5: Weapons & Equipment.
+**WL (Wealth Level)** indicates the wealth level associated with this extraordinary item.
+Acquiring the item requires a sufficient wealth level and follows all of the rules for wealth established in Chapter 5: Weapons & Equipment.

 **Attributes** indicate which attributes, if any, the item can make use of.
 An item can use an attribute to make attacks, invoke banes and boons, and perform other actions that would reasonably fall within the item's capabilities.
 The wielder spends their own actions to use an item's attributes, but all attribute dice and power levels are determined by the item's attribute score, not the wielder's.
 The wielder's applicable feats still apply.
 If the wielder's attribute is greater than the item's by one or two points, they may use their own attribute, and the item instead grants advantage 1 on rolls with that attribute.
 This bonus can only be applied once to a given attribute, regardless of how many items you wield that possess the attribute.